hoodiehq/camp/.github/ISSUE_TEMPLATE.md

 <!-- Remove for feature work, editorial, etc. -->
 ### 🐞 The Bug
-Steps to reproduce, or a snippet of sample code showing the bad behvior
+Steps to reproduce, or a snippet of sample code showing the bad behaviour

 ### :dart: The goal
 This should help a new contributor envision success as they get started, and answer the questions: